 Youth@Work-Youth@Work provides work experience with a comprehensive and strategic set of employment, training and support services provided through a network of AJCCs.
-Los Angeles County residents ages 14 to 24, that have the right to work in the United States.
+Los Angeles County residents age 14 to 24, have the right to work in the United States.

 For resume and interviewing resources, visit the Library's Career Center here!

 Am I in a Healthy Relationship?
 Advice from Nemours.org.